g1eb/g1b-tab/README.md

 G1B Tab Extension for Google Chrome
 ([view extension in chrome web store](https://chrome.google.com/webstore/detail/g1b/nnddcgoiijlgjmeeodhhbebcjlmgdnnh))

-Change your "New Tab" into a clean aestheticly pleasing digital placeholder.
+Change your "New Tab" into a clean and aesthetically pleasing digital placeholder.
 Does not change typical search engine functionality of the address bar.
-Use backslash as keyword to trigger text animation of search queries.

 ```
 Controls: